mainCSG/custom-image-segmentation/README.md

 ```

 > Note: You will have to generate the annotations yourself; this can
-be done easily through an online annotation tool such as [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/via.html).
+be done easily through an online annotation tool such as [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/via.html) and exporting it such that it follows standard formatting.

 ### 2. Design your configuration file

 In addition to your dataset, you need a configuration file that tells detectron2 how to build and train your Mask-RCNN model.
+See the example below from [./examples/dot_configuration/configuration.yaml](./custom_image_segmentation/examples/dot_configuration/configuration.yaml).

 ```yaml
 info: